History of the Australian Football League: 1980s

 In the late 1980s, the former zoning arrangements which had led to such inequality between the stronger and weaker clubs began to be phased out.
 The first National Draft was introduced in 1986, and a salary cap was introduced in 1987.
 Over the following decade, these changes helped to equalise the clubs, minimising the ability for the richer clubs to dominate the league.

 In 1984, there was a revival of the International Rules representative series, which had first been played in the 1960s.
 The matches were played with a hybrid set of rules based on Australian rules football and Gaelic football.
 It also began to pave the way for Gaelic footballers to convert to Australian football; pioneered by Melbourne and known as the Irish experiment, Irish players Sean Wight and Jim Stynes began their successful VFL/AFL careers in the mid-1980s.
 Many Irish players have since played professional AFL football.

-On-field, the 1980s were dominated by Hawthorn, Essendon and Carlton: Hawthorn contested seven consecutive grand finals for four premierships; Carlton contested four grand finals for three flags; and Essendon contested three consecutive grand finals, all against Hawthorn, winning two, and establishing a bitter rivalry.
-In the process, Carlton and Essendon both passed Collingwood in terms of number of premierships won; since 1982, Carlton has continuously been the team with most premierships won, holding the position jointly with Essendon for much of that time.
-The 1989 grand final between Hawthorn and Geelong is considered one of the finest grand finals, with many strong physical encounters, a joint-grand-final-record nine goals by Geelong's Gary Ablett Sr., and Geelong coming back from a 36-point deficit at three-quarter time to fall six points short of victory.
+On-field, the 1980s were dominated by Hawthorn, Essendon and Carlton: Hawthorn contested seven consecutive grand finals for four premierships; Carlton contested four grand finals for three flags; and Essendon contested three consecutive grand finals, all against Hawthorn, winning two, and establishing a bitter rivalry that would eventually reach a climax in the infamous 2004 Line in the Sand Match.
+In the process, Carlton and Essendon both passed Collingwood in terms of number of premierships won; since 1982, Carlton has continuously been the team with most premierships won, holding the position jointly with Essendon ever since the 2000 AFL Grand Final.
+The 1989 Grand Final between Hawthorn and Geelong is considered one of the finest and most violent grand finals, with many strong physical encounters, brutal injuries, heroic feats of near-fatal courage by Dermott Brereton and Robert DiPierdomenico, a joint grand final record nine goals by Geelong's Gary Ablett Sr., and Geelong coming back from a 36-point deficit at three-quarter time—only to fall six points short of victory.